Moddable-OpenSource/pebble-examples/readme.md

 		export PATH=~/pebble/rebbletool/rebbletool/bin:$PATH
 		```

 - You will need the Moddable SDK tools available to build the mod.
-To ensure they are synchronized with the version of the Moddable SDK used in PebbleOS, you can use the macOS binaries [attached to this repository](https://github.com/Moddable-OpenSource/pebble-examples/releases).
+To ensure they are synchronized with the version of the Moddable SDK used in PebbleOS firmware, you can use the macOS binaries [attached to this repository](https://github.com/Moddable-OpenSource/pebble-examples/releases).

 	To use these binaries, add `$MODDABLE` to your environment variables, pointing to the root of the Moddable SDK, and add `$MODDABLE/build/bin/mac/release` to your `$PATH`.